prawnzyy/tp/docs/DeveloperGuide.md

   - [Ba]king [Br]ead shows an error message
 - 1c.
 The specified unit is not recognised
   - [Ba]king [Br]ead shows an error message
+- 1d.
+There is an error in the format of the user's input command.
+  - [Ba]king [Br]ead shows an error message
 - 2a.
 The ingredient is not in the stock
   - [Ba]king [Br]ead will add the ingredient along with its quantity to the stock
 - 2b.
 The ingredient is already in the stock